Bristol-Myers wins $752 million in U.S. patent case against Gilead

-(Reuters) - Bristol-Myers Squibb Co (BMY.N) on Friday said it won a $752 million jury verdict against Gilead Sciences Inc (GILD.O) in a U.S. patent dispute relating to technology for treating cancer.
+(Reuters) - Bristol-Myers Squibb Co on Friday said it won a $752 million jury verdict against Gilead Sciences Inc in a U.S. patent dispute relating to technology for treating cancer.

 A jury in Los Angeles awarded the damages after finding that Yescarta, a treatment sold by Gilead’s Kite Pharma unit, infringed on a patent exclusively licensed by Bristol-Myers’ Juno Therapeutics division.